Oil battle: Objectives

-Announcment and implementation
+Announcement and implementation

 In a nationally broadcast speech, Frondizi officially launched the "Oil Battle."
 Using epic and nationalist rhetoric, he described the initiative as a "relentless fight for happiness and national greatness" carried out "in the name and for the benefit of national sovereignty."
 He presented the country with a stark ultimatum: continue on a path of economic decline or decisively exploit domestic resources.
 Given the lack of public capital, he argued that cooperation with private companies was the only viable path toward urgently needed oil self-sufficiency.